horaciocome1/simple-recyclerview-touch-listener/README.md

 # Simple RecyclerView Touch Listener
 ## Getting Started
 This is a library that abstracts, and completely hide, the GestureDetector part of an recyclerview click, and press, events implementation.
-Leaving to the developer only the task of implementing what happens whe such events occurs.
+Leaving to the developer only the task of implementing what happens when such events occurs.

 ## Pre-requesites
 To be able of testing and implementig this library, the developer should have a working recyclerview list with some data on it.